brmc/pycharm-djaneiro/README.markdown

     * Postgres models and forms
     * Widgets
     * Settings
-    * All other fields have been updated to match django 1.10
+    * Other missing fields found in django 1.10

 ## Contents